Truly Maudlin Music means general musical nattering, current and historic.

 I recorded Take Down The Tree

-(live room sound) at St Judes
+(live room sound) at St Judes and put

 together a collection of appropriate images and uploaded the whole works to